unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-1.md

 From here we need to grab each Hash Text File and compare it to the Corrupted Hash file we have.
 To accomplish this, we will use a tool called [WGET](https://www.gnu.org/software/wget/) to grab the contents of each file and print them out to a text file.

-we will thus run the following command, which will grab each version file -- this might take a while, so let it run!
+We will thus run the following command, which will grab each version file -- this might take a while, so let it run!

 ```console
 root@cryptic:~# wget -O - https://nodejs.org/dist/v{0..7}.{0..12}.{0..48}/SHASUMS256.txt >> file